cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 registration that it stores in a credential file alongside other client registrations as needed.

-The registration flow is shown below:
+The registration flow, shown below, uses three messsage structures named `RegistrationRequest`, `RegistrationResponse`, and `RegistrationRecord`.
+Their contents and wire format are defined in {{registration-messages}}.

 ~~~
     creds                                   parameters